mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-01-06-spring-security-6-multiple-filters-and-providers.md

 }
 ```

-I can create one-time-password, and using this otp I can also generate Authorization header, it is time to authenticate (allow users to access restricted enpoints) using this Authorization header.
+I can create one-time-password, and using this otp I can also generate Authorization header.
+It is time to authenticate (allow users to access restricted enpoints) using this Authorization header.

 ## Creating the second filter <a name="second_filter"></a>

 The second filter will look at the Authorization header in the request and it will allow the request to access endpoint or not.

-Because `UsernamePasswordAuthFilter` was responsible to process the authentication for only `/login` endpoint,  all other endpoints must be filtered the creating filter.
+Because `UsernamePasswordAuthFilter` was responsible to process the authentication for only `/login` endpoint, all other endpoints must be filtered.

 ```java
 package com.mehmetozanguven.springsecuritymultipleproviders.service.filters;